128technology/docs/docs/intro_installation_azure.md

 The following infrastructure must exist in your Azure subscription:
 * A VNet where the Conductor will be deployed.
-* The existing VNet should be segmented with at least one subnet.
+* The existing VNet is segmented with at least one subnet.
-  * This subnet should be reachable for SSH and HTTPs access for administration purposes.
+  * The subnet is reachable for SSH and HTTPs access for administration purposes.
   * The Session Smart Routers managed by this Conductor must be able to reach the IP address of the Conductor in this subnet.

 ### Deployment

 A Conductor can be deployed via the [Azure Portal](https://portal.azure.com) or in an automated fashion using Azure CLI or PowerShell commands.
-This section describes both methods, please proceed to the method that better suits your needs.
+This section describes both methods.
+Choose the method that better suits your needs.

-When deploying the Session Smart Conductor using the templates referenced later in this section, the following infrastructure elements are created automatically on your behalf in order to assist you with the deployment process:
+When deploying the Session Smart Conductor using the templates referenced in this section, the following infrastructure elements are created automatically to assist with the deployment process:
 * Virtual machine using a Session Smart image available in the marketplace.
-* The Conductor is deployed with one network interface known as the control interface.
+* The Conductor is deployed with a single network interface identified as the control interface.
-* The network interface has a network security group associated.
+** There is a network security group associated with the control interface.
-* The control interface has a unique and static public IP address associated.
+** The control interface has a unique and static public IP address.

-The following image depicts a graphical representation of the infrastructure elements deployed:
+The following image shows the infrastructure elements deployed:

 ![Conductor deployment](/img/platforms_azure_conductor_deployment.png)